biosails/pheniqs/docs/2.0/illumina_python_api.md

     "report url": "H7LT2DSXX_l01_sample_report.json"
 }
 ```
->**Decoding with a uniform prior** output is written to a bam file.
+>**Configuration for decoding with a uniform prior** in this case, the output is interleaved into a single bam file.
 {: .example}

 ## Prior estimation

-The `estimate` sub command will generate a sample prior estimation optimized configuration file for each lane.
+The `estimate` sub command will generate, for each lane, an optimized configuration for sample prior estimation.

 >```shell
 pheniqs-illumina-api.py estimate \